“What are we posting today?”

 Workflows: A great way to structure your content creation is by organizing it in workflows.
 Flows allow you to easily visualize how your content pieces work together to move users through your sales funnel.

 Post Type: This section is very important because it dictates how the post and copy will look.
-For the purpose of our example, we included the following options:
+For our example, we included the following options:

 Content Type: Again, this is very important because it might dictate the tone, style, and length of the copy itself.
 Our example includes these options: